Phenomics Australia Histopathology and Digital Slide Service

 Notice will be issued where possible, but occasionally there will be no notice period.

-The Histopathology and Digital Slide Service provides a secure interface where users are able to login and interrogate their case files and images
+The Histopathology and Digital Slide Scanning Service provides a secure interface where users are able to login and interrogate their case files and images

 To access your slides on the SlideCenter viewer you will need your login details: user name and password